Wall Street Analyst Resumed JPMorgan Chase & Co. [JPM]. What else is Wall St. saying

 Sponsored

-Over the last 12 months, JPM stock rose by 34.74%.
-The one-year JPMorgan Chase & Co. stock forecast points to a potential upside of 9.57.
-The average equity rating for JPM stock is currently 2.30, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $475.60 billion, with 3.00 billion shares outstanding and 2.93 billion shares in the current float.
-Compared to the average trading volume of 10.49M shares, JPM stock reached a trading volume of 18650680 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 10.76M shares, JPM reached a trading volume of 12545812 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for JPM shares is $175.63 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on JPM stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.